Dimensionless physical constant: Standard Model

 The original Standard Model of particle physics from the 1970s contained 19 fundamental dimensionless constants describing the masses of the particles and the strengths of the electroweak and strong forces.
 In the 1990s, neutrinos were discovered to have nonzero mass, and a quantity called the vacuum angle was found to be indistinguishable from zero.

-The complete Standard Model requires 25 fundamental dimensionless constants (Baez, 2011).
+The complete Standard Model requires 25 fundamental dimensionless constants.
 At present, their numerical values are not understood in terms of any widely accepted theory and are determined only from measurement.
 These 25 constants are: